mayureshpatil1551/spark/code/normalization_complete_guide.md

 ---

 ## Why Normalization Matters — The 3 Anomalies

+Anomaly means problem due to poor design of DB.

 Before learning the forms, understand WHY we normalize.
 All problems come from these 3 anomalies.